'Pink slime' maker drops targets in defamation case against ABC

 The ABC network, its former news anchor Diane Sawyer and reporter Jim Avila remain in the case.

-BPI sued in 2012 over news reports about its "lean finely textured beef," a low-fat product made from chunks of beef, including trimmings.
-It was exposed to tiny bursts of ammonium hydroxide to kill E. coli and other dangerous contaminants.
+Family-owned BPI sued in 2012 over news reports about its "lean finely textured beef" product, a meat filler made from fatty trimmings sprayed with ammonia to kill bacteria.

-The lawsuit said they told viewers it was not safe, not healthy and not even meat, causing BPI to lose hundreds of millions of dollars in profits and roughly half its employees.
+The lawsuit said they falsely told viewers the product was not safe, not healthy and not even meat, causing BPI to lose hundreds of millions of dollars in profits and roughly half its employees.

 A trial on the lawsuit is scheduled to begin in June 2017.
-BPI is seeking $1.2 billion in damages.
+Beef Products Inc is seeking $1.2 billion in damages.

 Representatives of Walt Disney Co, which owns ABC, could not immediately be reached for comment.
 Lawyers for ABC, Sawyer, Avila and Kerley also could not immediately be reached.